LuxLavalier/LuxLavalier.github.io/code.md

 title: Writing your own patterns
 ---

-The Pixelblaze controller inside your Lux Lavalier makes it easy for you to write your own patterns!
+The Pixelblaze controller inside your Lux Lavalier allows you to write your own patterns!
 In fact, you can view and edit the code for every pattern included with it.

 Let's get started writing your first pattern.